replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/overview.md

 > New in v0.40.0 of Troubleshoot!

 ## Introduction
-In the event you need to collect and analyze information that isn't available when using In-cluster collectors, you can use Host Collectors to gather information about the environment such as CPU, memory, available block devices, etc. This is especially useful when you need to debug a Kubernetes cluster that is down.
+If you need to collect and analyze information that is not available when using in-cluster collectors, you can use host collectors to gather information about the environment, such as CPU, memory, available block devices, and so on.
+This is especially useful when you need to debug a Kubernetes cluster that is down.

-### In-Cluster Collectors vs. Host Collectors
+### Differences Between In-Cluster and Host Collectors
-[In-cluster Collectors](https://troubleshoot.sh/collect/collectors), specified with the `collectors` property in the `SupportBundle` spec, collect information from a running Kubernetes cluster or schedule a resource in the cluster to dynamically generate data.
+[In-cluster collectors](https://troubleshoot.sh/collect/collectors), specified with the `collectors` property in the `SupportBundle` specification, collect information from a running Kubernetes cluster or schedule a resource in the cluster to dynamically generate data.

-Host Collectors gather information directly from the host which they are run on and don't have Kubernetes as a dependency.
-They can be used to test network connectivity, collect information about the Operating System, and gather the output of provided commands.
+Host collectors gather information directly from the host that they are run on and do not have Kubernetes as a dependency.
+They can be used to test network connectivity, collect information about the operating system, and gather the output of provided commands.

 ## Getting Started

-1. Download the Support Bundle binary from Github:
+1. Download the support bundle binary from Github:

 ```
 curl -L https://github.com/replicatedhq/troubleshoot/releases/download/v0.40.0/support-bundle_linux_amd64.tar.gz | tar xzvf -
 ```

-**NOTE**: You can see the latest available releases here - https://github.com/replicatedhq/troubleshoot/releases
+**Note**: You can see the latest available releases at https://github.com/replicatedhq/troubleshoot/releases

-2. Create a YAML file of `kind: SupportBundle` and specify all your Host Collectors and Analyzers.
-You can use the following example to test:
+2. Create a YAML file using `kind: SupportBundle` and specify all of your host collectors and analyzers.
+You can use the following example as a test:

 ```yaml
 apiVersion: troubleshoot.sh/v1beta2